ankitjain28may/verdaccio-groups/README.md

 # verdaccio-groups

-Verdaccio Plugin to handle dynamic groups in package access specification, a king of authorization level over authentication.
+Verdaccio Plugin to handle dynamic groups in package access specification, a kind of authorization level over authentication.
 Inspired from the [verdaccio-groupnames
 ](https://github.com/deinstapel/verdaccio-groupnames) plugin.

 ## Installation